ava-labs/avalanche-docs/docs/apis/avalanchego/apis/p-chain.md

   - `txID` is the validator transaction.
   - `startTime` is the Unix time when the validator starts validating the Subnet.
   - `endTime` is the Unix time when the validator stops validating the Subnet.
-  - `stakeAmount` is the amount of nAVAX this validator staked.
-Omitted if `subnetID` is not the Primary Network.
+  - `stakeAmount` is the amount of tokens this validator staked.
+Omitted if `subnetID` is not a PoS subnet.
   - `nodeID` is the validator’s node ID.
   - `connected` if the node is connected and tracks the Subnet.
   - `weight` is the validator’s weight when sampling validators.
-Omitted if `subnetID` is the Primary Network.
+Omitted if `subnetID` is a PoS subnet.
 - `delegators`:
   - `txID` is the delegator transaction.
   - `startTime` is the Unix time when the delegator starts.
   - `endTime` is the Unix time when the delegator stops.
-  - `stakeAmount` is the amount of nAVAX this delegator staked.
-Omitted if `subnetID` is not the Primary Network.
+  - `stakeAmount` is the amount of tokens this delegator staked.
   - `nodeID` is the validating node’s node ID.

 #### **Example Call**